 It is important for students with disabilities to take responsibility for their own safety by participating in the mandatory practice drills.
 In order to ensure their safety, they take time to develop an emergency plan or a strategy in advance in each room that they will possibly be in daily.
-Accessibility Resources and Coordinator of Environmental Services are available to assist in developing an emergency plan.
-They can contact the ACCESSIBILITY RESOURCES Counselor(s) at (336) 734-7378 or (336) 734-7155 or Email Accessibility Resources (open in a new window) disabilityservices@forsythech.edu
+The Accessibility Resources Counselor(s) and Coordinator of Environmental Services are available to assist in developing an emergency plan.
+They can contact the Accessibility Resources Counselor(s) at (336) 734-7378 or (336) 734-7155 or Email Accessibility Resources (open in a new window) disabilityservices@forsythtech.edu